magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 </Screen>
 ```

-## Pre-loading media assets
+## Preloading media assets
 When displaying media on the web, it is usually only loaded by the browser the second it is about to be displayed.
-In an experiment that depends on response times, this is not ideal, so we often want to pre-load media assets before
+In an experiment that depends on response times, this is not ideal, so we often want to preload media assets before
 they are displayed.

 For this, the [Experiment](https://magpie-reference.netlify.app/#experiment) component has various `assets` props: